With the Tokyo Olympics just around the corner (and the Covid-19 pandemic affecting the whole world), 2020 was still a big year for sports.

 A new dawn for women’s cycling

-With all that in mind, now is a good time to start following women’s cycling (if you don’t already).
-But which riders should you look to for inspiration in 2020?
+With all that in mind, it was a good time to start following women’s cycling (if you don’t already).

 The finest of her generation